‘Big Little Lies’ Premiere On HBO: The Cast And Everything Else You Need To Know

 To say the cast of Big Little Lies is loaded with star power would be an understatement.
 Actresses Reese Witherspoon, Nicole Kidman, and Shailene Woodley star as the three mothers at the center of its story.

-The supporting cast also boasts big names, including Zoë Kravitz (Mad Max: Fury Road), Alexander Skarsgård (True Blood), and Adam Scott (Parks and Recreation).
-Kravitz plays the new wife of Witherspoon’s character’s ex-husband, while Skarsgard and Scott respectively play the husbands of Kidman, and Witherspoon’s characters.
+The supporting cast also boasts big names, including Zoe Kravitz (Mad Max: Fury Road), Alexander Skarsgard (True Blood), and Adam Scott (Parks and Recreation).
+Kravitz plays the new wife of Witherspoon’s character’s ex-husband, while Skarsgard and Scott respectively play the husbands of Kidman and Witherspoon’s characters.

 What is Big Little Lies about?